East 17

-East 17 are an English pop boy band started by Tony Mortimer, Brian Harvey, John Hendy, and Terry Coldwell in 1991.
-As of 2020, the group consists of Coldwell, Robbie Craig, and Joe Livermore.
+East 17 are an English pop boy band founded by Tony Mortimer, Brian Harvey, John Hendy, and Terry Coldwell in Walthamstow in 1991.
+They are best known for their 1994 hit single "Stay Another Day", which was the UK Christmas number one that year.

+The group has released 18 top-20 singles and four top-10 albums and was one of the UK's most popular boy bands during the early- to mid-1990s, aided by strong tabloid interest in their 'bad boy' image, compared to the clean-cut style of rivals Take That.
+Their style blended pop and hip-hop in songs such as "House of Love" and "Let It Rain".

+East 17 has sold over 18 million albums worldwide and according to the British Phonographic Industry (BPI), the group has been certified with sales of 1.8 million albums and 2.8 million singles in the UK.

 East 17 have undergone multiple lineup changes, with Coldwell remaining the only constant member.

-The group has achieved eighteen top-20 singles and four top-10 albums, and they were one of the UK's most popular boy bands during the early to mid-1990s, aided by strong tabloid interest in their 'bad boy' image, compared to the 'clean-cut' image of rivals Take That.
-Their style blended pop and hip hop in songs such as "House of Love" and "Let It Rain".

-East 17 have sold over 18 million albums worldwide and according to the British Phonographic Industry (BPI), they have been certified with sales of 1.8 million albums and 2.6 million singles in the UK.
-Their biggest hit, "Stay Another Day", was the UK Christmas number one in 1994.

 The group continues today under the lineup of Terry Coldwell, Joe Livermore, and former Artful Dodger collaborator Robbie Craig.

 History

 Formation (1991)

 East 17 began in 1991 when Tony Mortimer was promised a record deal with London Records after he presented his own material.
 The deal was granted under the condition that he form a group, which would be in the format that London Records were looking for.
-Mortimer later formed East 17 with Brian Harvey, John Hendy, and Terry Coldwell.
+Mortimer recruited Brian Harvey, John Hendy, and Terry Coldwell.

 The group was named East 17 after the postcode of their hometown, Walthamstow.
-The original roles in the band were soon altered when Brian Harvey, who was intended to be a backup singer and dancer, was made lead singer due to his vocal talent.

 Walthamstow (1992–1993)

-Mortimer wrote the majority of the group's songs, which often contained rap verses vocalised by him to complement Harvey's more fluid vocals.

 The group was usually seen as a grittier, more political and hip hop or rap-aligned ensemble than rival boy band Take That, as noted by Guy Adams of The Independent:

 East 17 had twelve top-10 hits on the UK Singles Chart between 1992 and 1998.
 Their debut album, Walthamstow, reached No. 1 on the UK Albums Chart.
 It featured a string of Top 20 singles, including "House of Love" and "Deep".
-"It's Alright" became a major success in Australia, reaching No. 1 in early 1994 for seven consecutive weeks, and No. 3 in the UK in 1993.
+"It's Alright" became a major success in Australia, reaching No. 1 in early 1994 for seven consecutive weeks.

 Steam (1994)

 In 1994, upon the release of their second album, Steam, East 17 scored their only UK number-one single with "Stay Another Day".
-It remained at the top for five weeks and was also that year's Christmas number one.